 One thing that surprises a lot of people about me is that I actually hate having my photo taken.
-It’s not that I don’t love photos and that I don’t understand how important it is to have them taken….it’s that I don’t always love how I look in them.
-And sometimes, to be completely honest, the experience itself can be awkward!
+It’s not that I don’t love photos and that I don’t understand how important it is to have them taken….it’s that I feel so awkward and weird in front of the camera!
+I can also be somewhat self conscious about how I look in photos, so this can make me extra self conscious when it comes to being photographed!

-For our clients, I work really hard to create an experience that feels more casual than the stiff, traditional portraits of the past and I spend time giving direction rather than posing.
+For my clients, I work really hard to create an experience that feels more casual than the stiff, traditional portraits of the past and I spend time giving direction rather than posing.
+In my experience (both as a photographer and as a client) this actually does help a ton.
 There’s nothing worse than showing up to have your photos taken and not knowing what to do with your hands…or your face!
 Do you smile or not??

-For myself, on occasions when we’re going to have our photos taken, I do a few things to make sure that I feel and look my best before the shoot.
+For myself, on occasions when I’m going to have my photo taken, I do a few things to make sure that I look and feel my best before the shoot.
 I’ve learned after several experiences in front of the camera that the extra bit of preparation DOES make a difference in both how I feel during the shoot itself and how the final product turns out!
 Since photos are such a big investment and they are something that will be around for a bit, I think it really does make sense to put in a bit of prep work to make sure that they turn out their best!

 Here are some ideas of a few things I normally do before having photos taken that you can do to prepare for your turn in front of the camera!